China-US Dual Filing Success: Porton Advanced's End-to-End Bacterial Vector CDMO Solution Accelerates NMPA Approval of Salvectors' Innovative Oncolytic Bacteria Therapy

 News provided byPorton Advanced

-SUZHOU, China and CRANBURY, N.J., May 28, 2026 /PRNewswire/ -- Porton Advanced, a leading cell and gene therapy CDMO, recently announced its client Salvectors has received Investigational New Drug (IND) clearance for their proprietary and innovative oncolytic bacteria therapy, "YB1-X7 Injection," from the Center for Drug Evaluation of China's National Medical Products Administration (NMPA).
+CRANBURY, N.J. and SUZHOU, China, May 28, 2026 /PRNewswire/ -- Porton Advanced, a leading cell and gene therapy CDMO, recently announced its client Salvectors has received Investigational New Drug (IND) clearance for their proprietary and innovative oncolytic bacteria therapy, "YB1-X7 Injection," from the Center for Drug Evaluation of China's National Medical Products Administration (NMPA).
 YB1-X7 has now successfully obtained IND clearance in both the United States and China, marking the beginning of a new chapter in global clinical development.

+This milestone not only recognizes Salvectors' proprietary synthetic biology platform but also validates the strong collaboration between Salvectors and Porton Advanced.
+From the U.S. to China, Porton Advanced's global, end-to-end CDMO platform has consistently provided a solid foundation for the China-US dual filing strategy of innovative drugs.

 As the exclusive CDMO partner for the project, Porton Advanced provided comprehensive bacteria CMC services, including strain construction, process development, GMP production, quality studies, release testing, and regulatory submission support.
 Utilizing integrated production process, Porton Advanced ensured the stability, activity, and safety of the samples.
 Leveraging its robust testing capabilities, Porton Advanced facilitated thorough purity testing and quality control for the product.
 Additionally, an innovative purification method was employed to effectively remove process-related impurities while maintaining high product recovery rates and strain viability.